Drywood Termites: Profile and Information

 Unlike its subterranean counterparts, it does not need moist soil or water nearby to survive.
 Hence, they are often found in dry wood above ground level.
 The wood they eat provides the moisture they need for sustenance.

-These termites cut across the fiber of the wood, digging large chambers which are connected by small tunnels.
+These termites cut across the fiber of the wood, digging large chambers connected by small tunnels.
 The cavities and tunnels are used to keep the colony clean.
 Excreta and other waste are stored in unused chambers or thrown out through small openings in the wood.

 Swarming flights of drywood termites ensue from April to July, frequently after rains.
 Winged adults are dark brown and about 1/2-inch long.
 The white, soft-bodied workers and nymphs remain in the galleries and are not seen unless the wood is broken open.